 Once Tepeztate agave plants reach maturity, they grow bright yellow flowers called quiotes.
 Those flowers turn into seeds that lead to new plants.
 But because it takes up to 25 years for that to happen, you have to be patient to be able to see that.

 This type of agave grows mainly in southern Mexican states.
-Interestingly, these agave plants flourish best on steep rocks cliffs.
+Interestingly, these agave plants flourish best on steep rock cliffs.
 Not the ideal location for most plants,e but Tepeztate seems to love it.